 - First of all you have to download latest release of VirtualBox.
 It can be downloaded from www.virtualbox.org .
-Simply install it and start the program. - TangoBox is released as an .ova package so it can be easily imported. - Select import and choose downloaded TangoBox file - If you want, you can change VM's configuration (i.e graphics, RAM).
-It is highly recommended to increase default RAM size - Wait for VirtualBox to import machine tango-cs user has sudo privileges, so he may invoke commands as superuser with command sudo.
+Simply install it and start the program. - TangoBox is released in .ova extension so it can be easily imported. - Select import and choose downloaded TangoBox file - If you want, you can change VM's configuration (i.e graphics, RAM).
+It is highly recommended to increase default RAM size - Wait for VirtualBox to import machine tango-cs user has sudo rights, so he may invoke commands as superuser with command sudo.